turingschool/front-end-curriculum/lessons/module-2/objects-and-prototype-chain.md

 <!-- By accessing the `prototype` of our instructor's `constructor` - we can see that it points to an object that has three methods: `constructor`, `teachLesson`, and `gradeProject`.
 Our `prototype` is a property on the function that points back to our instructor's `constructor`. -->

-Our `createInstructor` function which creates new instructor objects is also known as **constructor function**.
+Our `createInstructor` function which creates new instructor objects is also known as a **constructor function**.
 In object-oriented programming, which is based on **classes**, developers use constructor functions to create multiple objects from a template.
+In legacy React code, it is not uncommon to encounter classes.
 Here is the some code written using ES5 class syntax:

 ```js
 function Instructor(name, primaryLesson) {